huifenqi/interview-django-crud/README.md

 ![](screenshoots/add.jpg)

-It should be with languages as inline formset where languages can be added/removed in the list.
+It should be with tags as inline formset where tags can be added/removed in the list.

 ![](screenshoots/tag.jpg)